-If you live in an area where Universal Credit is available and you lose your job, you will need to make a Universal Credit claim and your tax credits will stop.
-You can’t receive Universal Credit and tax credits at the same time.
+If you lose your job and you claim Universal Credit, your tax credits will stop.
+You cannot receive Universal Credit and tax credits at the same time.

 If you are claiming tax credits and start living with a partner who is receiving Universal Credit your tax credits payments will stop.
 You and your partner will be treated as joint claimants of Universal Credit instead.

 This will help you manage your money together and unlike tax credits you can receive Universal Credit payments even if you’re only working a few hours a week.
 Universal Credit will also help towards the costs of childcare if you are both in work.

 Your partner must tell the Department for Work and Pensions (DWP) that you are now living together.
 It’s important that they do this straight away so you can both be sure you’re getting all the help you’re entitled to.

 HMRC will stop your tax credits and contact you to finalise your current award.
 You will not be transferred automatically from tax credits to Universal Credit.